secavian/arduino/README.md

   * Simplifies turning led's on and off, including logical tests and toggling.
 * VoltageDetect
   * Reads voltage present on analog pin

+In addition, there are several not so basic libraries to support various devices.

+Libraries include:

+* Button: